 Digital Transformation in Utilities

 The world of utilities is changing.
-Despite being slow to begin digital transformation due to traditional, risk-averse cultures, there are signs that the global utility sector is about to undergo a wave of disruption.
+Despite being slow to begin digital transformation due to traditional, risk-averse cultures, the global utility sector is undergoing a wave of disruption.

-According to Capita, there are four areas where the utility industry is about to be disrupted:
+According to Capita, there are four areas where the utility industry is experiencing disruption:

-2. Companies who are not involved in utilities are nevertheless driving the rise of smart homes.
+- Companies who are not involved in utilities are nevertheless driving the rise of smart homes.
 Companies like Google and Amazon are merely at the forefront of a wave of new products and apps dedicated to helping people manage their homes using technology.
 It isn't just disruptors forcing the utility sector to change.
-The British government is pushing the industry to transform, by insisting that every home has access to a Smart Meter by 2020.
 The recent push towards home working prompted by lockdown may delay the roll-out but will only increase the urgency to empower households to better control their energy spend.

 1. Self-management applications: